jpedrocf/Data-Analysis-AAA-x-Indie-Publishers/README.md

 _Gamescom 2024_

 However, this strategy can be risky when it comes to launching around AAA outliers—games that capture unprecedented levels of attention and break historical records.
 A prime example of this in 2024 was Black Myth: Wukong, which set a historic record for sales and concurrent players.
-Released during Gamescom (Aug/21), Wukong's launch dominated the market, drawing immense media coverage and player interest worldwide.
+Released during Gamescom (Aug/21), Wukong's launch dominated the market, drawing immense media coverage and player interest worldwide, as seen in the dramatic revenue spike in late August on the chart below.
 Competing directly with a game of this magnitude poses a significant risk for other AAA publishers, as even well-established titles could struggle to gain traction amidst such overwhelming competition.

 ![revenue by release date AAA](https://github.com/user-attachments/assets/f058ce2a-d757-4e03-b1fa-cf4d7b1ca7ba)